irisarbogast99/personal_website/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: Iris Arbogast is a Senior Research Associate at the Federal Reserve Bank of St. Louis.
-She is applying for PhD programs to start in Fall 2023.
+She is applying for PhD programs in Economics to start in Fall 2023.

 interests:
 - Health economics